ElectronSutra/venture/pages/charms/archery.md

 > **Prerequisite Charms**: None

+_You flash your third eye open.
+Living things stand out with glowing auras; the_ _undead are yawning black holes, notable for their absence._

 Add 1 die per mote spent.
 Ignore 1 point of penalty from visual instruction per added die if the target is living or undead.